jmccartie/takemeonadventures/_posts/2016-03-28-working-from-the-road.markdown

 However, the holy grail of road life is an unlimited data plan.
 I know quite a few people who have managed to find unlimited plans on Ebay, where they work out a deal with the plan's owner to have it transferred to them.
 We were lucky enough to snag an unlimited plan from another full-timing family.
 They were going international for awhile and were kind enough to lease the SIM card out to us.
 I have no idea what we'll do once they come back to the states, but I'm not going to worry about it now.
 In the meantime, Netflix and HBO Now for everyone!!!

+If internet is a must for work, don't forget a signal booster!
+In most places, we were able to get our signal strength up -- sometimes from 1 to 5 bars!
+We loved the [weBoost Drive 4G-M](http://amzn.to/2njjbbu).
+Other folks we knew used the less-powerful [cradle version](http://amzn.to/2njvS6f).

 ## Desk Setup

 We've had two different trailers our first year on the road and neither really had a great spot for a typical desk.
 Furthermore, I wasn't really too excited about carving out a whole section of our limited living space for a desk.
 I much prefer to work outside as often as possible.
 If driven inside because of weather, I'll opt to work at the dinette or couch.